Bathing your dog regularly is an essential element of dog care. And the need to keep your dog healthy and clean doesn’t stop during cold weather.

 Perhaps the first and most obvious approach for a comfortable winter dog bath is to use warm water.
 If you prefer bathing your dog in a tub, fill it with warm water.

 Note that we do not mean lukewarm water.
-The temperature of the water should be approximately 98-104 °F or 37°C-40°C. You can check the temperature using a thermometer.
+The water’s temperature should be approximately 98-104 °F or 37°C-40°C. You can check the temperature using a thermometer.

 To keep your dog comfortable after a walk, ensure the water temperature is between 86-95°F or 30°C-35°C. Higher temperatures can make their heart beat faster.